Information for UK Visa holders who intend to study on a non Student Route visa

 If you intend to remain in the UK to work after your current visa expires, you must ensure that you are meeting the earning thresholds and any other criteria that will enable you to apply for further leave to remain under the category for which you want to apply.
 Details of these requirements can be found on the Home Office website

-It is important that you understand the implications of undertaking part time or full time study whilst holding a Tier 1 or Tier 2 visa.
+It is important that you understand the implications of undertaking part time or full time study whilst holding a working or other type of visa.
 If you do not have enough time on your current visa to complete your course of study, you should not assume that you will automatically be able to extend your visa in order to do so.
 The University will not be able to intervene on your behalf if your visa extension is refused.Therefore it is recommended that you consider the above factors carefully before you start studying.